consensus-shipyard/ipc-libs/README.md

 ```
 $ ./bin/ipc_agent daemon
 ```

+Running the agent at this point will throw an error, because we haven´t configured it to interact with any IPC network.
+In the next few sections we will walk you through different alternatives to spawn and connect your agent to a running IPC instance.

 The RPC server of the daemon will be listening to the endpoint determined in the `json_rpc_address` field of the config.
 If you are looking for your agent to be accessible from Docker or externally, remember to listen from `0.0.0.0` instead of `127.0.0.1` as specified in the empty configuration.

 ### Interacting with a rootnet
 #### Spacenet